General Rules

 Cusk Fishing

-Freshwater cusk (burbot) may be taken through the ice with a cusk fishing device (see definition in the Definitions section) marked with the name and address of the user.
+Freshwater cusk (burbot) may be taken through the ice with a cusk fishing device (see definition on Definitions) marked with the name and address of the user.
 In addition to the normal number of lines allowed (see line limits above), up to 6 cusk fishing lines may also be used.
 Any species other than cusk caught on a cusk line must be released immediately by cutting the line without removing the fish from the water.

 The sinker of the cusk fishing device must rest on the bottom of the waterbody.
 Through the ice, cusk fishing devices will be permitted to be set and left unattended, except once during each 24-hour period, the bait end of the line must be inspected.
 “Bobbing,” “jigging,” or movement of the bait to attract fish is prohibited.